mohitochani/August_LeetCoding_Challenge_2020/README.md

 # August_LeetCoding_Challenge_2020
-LeetCode Solutions for the month Of August 2020.
+LeetCode Solutions for the August Monthly Challenge.